alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 {: .centered }

 In this example, suppose you wanted to communicate a specific object, like "red circle".
-There are two constraints: how many bits it takes to communicate a message, and how much memory you have.
+There are two constraints: how much memory you have for concepts, and how much bandwidth you have to communicate a message.
-One choice is to ignore the structure, treat every object as disconnected and store 25 different concepts in your head.
-For the sake of an example, let's say these mapped to letters A, B, C, D, ..., Y.
+One choice is to ignore the structure, treat every object as disconnected, and store 25 different concepts.
+For the sake of an example, let's say those concepts map to letters A, B, C, D, ..., Y.
-You can use a single letter to describe an object, as long as you remember the meanings of 25 words.
+To communicate an object, you only need to use 1 letter.

-Alternatively, you could remember 10 concepts: 5 for the colors, and 5 for the shapes.
+What if we can't remember 25 things?
+We can alternatively remember 10 concepts: 5 for the colors, and 5 for the shapes.
 Let's say colors are A, B, C, D, E and shapes are 1, 2, 3, 4, 5.
-Now our memory requirements are lower, we only need to know 10 words.
-But we now have to a letter and a number (like A3 or D2) to specify a space.
+Now our memory requirements are lower, we only need to know 10 things.
+But our communication needs are higher: we have to use 1 letter + 1 number to specify an object.
-We need to communicate more to make up for the decreased memory.
-There is a fundamental tradeoff between the two.
+There's the fundamental tradeoff between memory and bandwidth.

 o1 is incentivized to get all its thinking done within the thinking budget.
 That means compressing information into fewer tokens.
-The speculation (again, this is specualtion) is that the RL is doing its job properly, responding to the pressure to encode information, and that occasionally leads to weird, less human-readable chains of thought.
+The speculation (again, this is speculation) is that the RL is doing its job properly, responding to the pressure for conciseness, and that occasionally causes encoding of information into strings outside human readability.
 Which isn't great for auditing or supervision!

 RL and search are uniquely awful at learning the wrong goal, or finding holes in evaluation functions.
 They are necessary tools, but the tools have sharp edges.
 They are powerful because you can give them anything, and they're tricky